Think at London Business School

 Kathleen O’Connor on asking the right questions and why leaders must take responsibility for creating inclusive workplace environments

-This month, organisations around the world are once again loudly celebrating Pride Month.
-Expect rainbow-adorned logos, pithy public statements and even limited-edition products.
-But what is the reality of being ‘out’ at work in 2021?
-And whose responsibility is it to ensure workplaces are welcoming to people of all sexualities and genders?
+This month, organisations around the world are once again participating in Pride Month.
+Expect rainbow-adorned logos, pithy public statements and limited-edition products.
+But what is the reality of being ‘out’ at work in 2024?
+And whose responsibility is it to ensure workplaces are welcoming to everyone?

 We spoke to Kathleen O’Connor, Clinical Professor of Organisational Behaviour at London Business School, about why being able to bring our authentic selves to work is so important and what business leaders should be doing to support this.
-Professor O’Connor is an authority on negotiation, conflict management and collaboration.
-Her most recent research focuses on the influences of fear and serendipity on key decisions made by women throughout their careers.
+Kathleen is an authority on negotiation, conflict management and collaboration.
+Her research focuses on the influences of fear and serendipity on key decisions made by women throughout their careers.

-She believes that the repercussions of feeling forced to hide who we are can be devastating.
+She believes that the repercussions of anyone feeling forced to hide who they are can be devastating.
 “We spend so much of our lives at work.
-If a person is also having to remain constantly vigilant, always doublechecking themselves, it takes up an enormous amount of mental energy.
+If a person is also having to remain constantly vigilant, always double checking themselves, it takes up an enormous amount of mental energy.
 Being overly preoccupied with how we present ourselves isn’t just anxiety-inducing, it’s exhausting.
 This is mental energy people could be using to solve problems or plan their career.”

 “Reach out to people who’ve been there before – how was their experience?
 Let this guide your actions”

-If someone is considering coming out to their colleagues, or is perhaps even contemplating their next career move, what should they be looking out for?
+If someone is considering being more open and authentic with their colleagues, or is perhaps contemplating a career move with a different business, what should they be looking out for?
 How can they tell if an organisation will be a safe space?

 Asking who holds the power, and how that power is wielded, is key.
 What does it take to get promoted?
 What does a firing offence look like?
 More importantly, are there LGBTQ+ people and allies in positions of power?
 Or junior staff who are out and thriving?

 Looking at employee resources is also instructive.
 Is there an LGBTQ+ network?
 Focus on actions, not words.
-If an organisation has invested in initiatives like a mentoring system for LGBTQ+ employees, where they can connect with more senior staff, it’s a good sign they truly value inclusivity.
+If an organisation has invested in initiatives such as a mentoring system for LGBTQ+ employees, where they can connect with more senior staff, it’s a good sign they truly value inclusivity.

-Of course, these might not be the first questions you want to ask in a job interview.
+Of course, these may not be the first questions you want to ask in a job interview.
 Not to mention, how do we know when organisations are telling the truth?

-If you don’t have a personal network to rely on, resources like Glassdoor can be extremely useful.
+If you don’t have a personal network to rely on, resources such as Glassdoor can be extremely useful.
 What do former staff have to say about the culture?
 Do any patterns emerge in the reviews?

 “It should never require extreme courage to show up at work and be the person that you are”